nhsconnect/FHIR-NOO-API/pages/develop/development_security_jwt.md

      Authorization: Bearer jwt_token_string
 ```

 In future, national authentication and authorisation services will be made available which will issue a bearer token which can be used directly for accessing this API.
-In the interrim however, the client will need to construct the JWT themselves.
+In the interim however, the client will need to construct the JWT themselves.

 It is highly recommended that standard libraries are used for creating the JWT as constructing and encoding the token manually may lead to issues with parsing the token in Spine.
 A good source of information about JWT and libraries to use can be found on the [JWT.io site](https://jwt.io/)